• Skip to primary navigation

 Why You’ll Keep Coming Back to This Potato Bake

 This casserole brings more than just comfort.
-It’s fast to prep, easy to customize, and always feels like the kind of meal that people remember.
-The soft layers of potatoes soak up the cheese and sour cream, while the bacon adds contrast with salty crunch.
+It's fast to prep, easy to customize, and always feels like the kind of meal that people remember, often ready in about 45 minutes from start to table.

-• Hearty and reliable – It works as a main dish or a generous side.
+• filling and reliable - It works as a main dish or a generous side.

 • Great for sharing - Feeds a crowd with little effort.